Collectivity of Saint Martin: Demographics

 Saint Martin had a population of 31,477 according to the January 2021 census, which means a population density of 592 PD/km2.
 At the 2017 French census the population was 35,334 (up from only 8,072 inhabitants at the 1982 census).
 The population decrease between 2017 and 2021 is largely due to the impact of Hurricane Irma which hit the island in early September 2017 and destroyed most of its infrastructure.

 Most residents live on the coastal region in the towns of Marigot (the capital), Grand-Case and Quartier-d'Orleans.
 Most residents are of black or mixed Creole ancestry, with smaller numbers of Europeans and Indians.

 French is the official language of the territory.
 Other languages spoken include English, Dutch, Papiamento and Spanish.
 The Saint Martin dialect of Virgin Islands Creole (based on English) is spoken in informal situations on both the French and Dutch sides of the island.
 The sizable Haitian community (7,000 in 2000) also uses Haitian Creole.

+Despite the status of French as the official language, English is the predominant language in the collectivity, described by the Prefect as being "essentially anglophone", due to the dominance of English in that part of the Caribbean.
+In 2025 only 12% of Saint-Martinois students had a sufficient mastery of French when they started high school, a situation which is said to explain the particularly high drop-out rate.

 The main religions are Roman Catholicism, Jehovah's Witnesses, various Protestant denominations, Hinduism and Islam.